azitowolf/lablog/src/posts/html-kbd-element.md

 ## Categories

 The `<kbd>` element is primarily phrasing content, though it also falls into “flow” and “palpable” categories with most other elements.
 This means that it is most likely used inside of a `<p>` element as part of a paragraph of text.

-Thanks for reading, and taking a step towards becoming a better HTML author.